Unum Denied Disability Claims

-Unum Insurance is the largest private disability insurance company in the US.
-Many people are comforted believing they will be protected if they become disabled and cannot continue working; their insurance company will step up, honor their claim and approve monthly benefits.
-Unfortunately, Unum claim denials are all too common, and disturbingly, there seems to be a pattern of unfair and improper business practices by Unum.
+Unum Insurance is the largest private disability insurance company in the U.S. Many people are comforted believing they will be protected if they become disabled and cannot continue working.
+They believe their insurance company will step up, honor their claim and approve monthly benefits.
+Unfortunately, Unum claim denials are all too common, and disturbingly, there has been a well-documented history of unfair and improper claims practices by Unum.

-Even those fortunate enough to be approved for disability benefits are not beyond the scope of Unum’s malfeasance; Unum too often issues letters terminating the claimant’s benefits at some point after they have begun, again in most instances without proper justification.
+Even those fortunate enough to be approved for disability benefits are not beyond the scope of Unum’s tactics.
+Unum too often issues letters terminating the claimant’s benefits at some point after they have begun, sometimes without proper justification.

-One of the more common tactics employed by Unum is the use of independent medical examiners.
+One of the more common tactics employed by Unum is the use of so-called independent medical examiners.
 If you are a disability insurance policyholder and apply for benefits, the insurer has the right to have you see a third-party medical professional if it needs more information about your condition than was supplied by your treating physician.
-However, Unum uses the same list of doctors repeatedly, and rather than rendering fair and unbiased opinions, they regularly side with Unum and against the claimant.
+Not surprisingly, However, Unum tends to use the same doctors repeatedly, and rather than rendering fair and unbiased opinions, they regularly side with Unum and against the claimant.
 There is little independence in their approach to the examinations.

 If you or a loved one has been treated unfairly by Unum or any other private disability insurance company, you need to explore your options.
-Unum has established a systematic operation of denial as a business tactic, incentivizing their employees for denials.
-Against this type of operation, you can’t go it alone; call Uscher, Quiat, Uscher & Russo, P.C., a Unum denied disability claims legal group, at 800-797-5575.
+Unum has been shown in the past to unfairly deny disability claims, as a business tactic, incentivizing their employees to “find” claims to deny or terminate, regardless of the evidence.
+Against this type of operation, you can’t go it alone; call Uscher, Quiat, Uscher & Russo, P.C., a Unum denied disability claims legal group, , at 201-781-5645.